rafaels88/py2docx/README.md

 Parameter | Description
 --------- | -----------
-initial | One element or a list of elements to put inside the block align | Horizontal align.
-Options are: 'left', 'right', 'center' or 'justify'
+initial | One element or a list of elements to put inside the block. align | Horizontal align.
+Options are: 'left', 'right', 'center' or 'justify'.

 ```python
 text = InlineText("Hello World!")